The NHS in Kent and Medway supports the #BeAware campaign from the Kent-based charity FASD Awareness.

 “The characteristics of FASD cannot be cured.
 The needs of each individual require specialist assessment and lifelong support.
 Timely diagnosis and support can, and has been shown to, lead to positive and more fulfilled lives.”

 Patients with FASD may be living with complex, physical, mental, psychological and emotional difficulties.
 As society demands more of them, they are less able to manage.

 The NHS across Kent and Medway is working hard to train health professionals to identify and support those with FASD, to improve diagnosis rates and put enhanced support in place for children and their families.

-Andrew Keeping, CEO of FASD Awareness, said: “We know people are drinking more as a result of the recent national lockdowns due to Covid-19 and it is predicted that there may be more babies than ever born with FASD in the coming year.
-Our charity wants reach out to as many families and individuals living with FASD as we can. “
+Andrew Keeping, CEO of FASD Awareness, said: "We know people were drinking more as a result of the national lockdowns due to Covid-19 and it is predicted there may be more babies than ever born with FASD in the coming years.
+Our charity wants reach out to as many families and individuals living with FASD as we can."

-FASD Awareness has launched a new film which you can watch here.
+FASD Awareness has launched a film – watch here.